alessio29/savagebot/README.md

 `!3s8w8` - Savage Worlds roll with three trait die d8 and wild die d8 (bursts with non-default wild die)

+`!Nw[+1/+2]` - West End Games D6 System roll.
+Rolls N d6's one of which is 'wild': it explodes on 6 and subtracts highest number on 1.

 `!6d6s4` - WoD, Lady Blackbird roll - rolls 6 d6 and returns how many dice rolled 4 or more

 `!12d10s7` - roll 12 d10s, 7+ is a success, count successes